Wednesday, November 4, 2009

 The worst was a recall/failure of the roof molding on her van that leaked water that the dealership actually made worse.

-And yes, I have an axe to grind with Dodge/Chrysler
+And yes, I have an axe to grind with Dodge/Chrysler dealers now.

 Pros: Great looks, fine performance.
 Let me say it again, GREAT LOOKS.